josev2046/VW-CP12/README.md

 ---

-## 6. The Duende (Improv) Engine
+## 6. The *Duende* (Improv) engine

 When active, the Duende engine injects authentic flamenco syncopation into the *compás*.
 These generative events are visualised dynamically on the sequencer's central dashed guide rings and are re-rolled independently for every step of every pass.

 <img width="1240" height="860" alt="duende_probabilities" src="https://github.com/user-attachments/assets/c1e88d88-1077-429f-82f0-aa120ee31165" />

-- **Ghost Fills** — 15% chance to fill a completely empty step with a subtle foot tap or muted clap.
+- **Ghost fills** — 15% chance to fill a completely empty step with a subtle foot tap or muted clap.
 The central guide rings pulse with a watery cyan glow.
-- **Syncopated Drops** — 10% chance to drop an active beat entirely, creating structural voids.
+- **Syncopated drops** — 10% chance to drop an active beat entirely, creating structural voids.
 The central guide rings completely dim out.
-- **Redobles (Double Strikes)** — 15% chance to trigger a rapid double-tap (flam), using a fixed 35 ms humanised offset.
+- **Redobles (double strikes)** — 15% chance to trigger a rapid double-tap (flam), using a fixed 35 ms humanised offset.
 The central guide rings flash a bright, resonant gold, and the step node itself flashes gold.

 Ghost Fills only roll on steps that are silent (Rest) across all three channels; Drops and Redobles only roll on steps where at least one channel is already active — the engine never invents an event on top of nothing, and never doubles up a fill on top of a fill.

 ---

-## 7. Pattern Memory Reference
+## 7. Pattern memory reference

 The active pattern determines both the rhythmic content of all three channels and the physical geometry of the radial grid.